 We’ve all seen those flashy online ads that proclaim you can make thousands of dollars in a week just by answering questions from your laptop.
-Clearly this is a scam, but nowadays the bogus survey companies are getting sneakier with legit-sounding promises and subtler messaging.
+Clearly, this is a scam, but nowadays the bogus survey companies are getting sneakier with legit-sounding promises and more subtle messaging.
 Can you make money legitimately with paid online surveys?

 Not all paid web surveys are scams, but most of them aren’t worth your time, either.
 If you’ve been trying to break into the world of paid online surveys, then carefully read the guide below to protect your information and privacy before signing up for any survey site.